wavemotion-dave/DracoDS/README.md

 -----------------------
 Probably true.
 First of all, the colors are an approximation with emulation but the bigger issue is that this emulator (in order to gain the emulation speed needed) has scanline granularity.
 Some games will change the color set as the beam races down the screen... and that's super cool!
 It's also not something that DracoDS supports (at least not yet).
-So yeah... it's possible your light red fire will render as a light blue flame - but it's a small price to pay to get all this stuff playable no the tiny DS handheld.
+So yeah... it's possible your light red fire will render as an orange flame - but it's a small price to pay to get all this stuff playable no the tiny DS handheld.

 Artifact Colors
 -----------------------